artiepoole/ArtOS/README.md

   - I need to implement concurrency handling in the driver (i.e. spinlocks or whatever)
   - I need to keep track of what process was requesting the read so that it can be resumed when the read finishes.
   - Should the IDE exist as a process/daemon so that it can have its own stack etc?
-- [ ] malloc has no concept of user or alignment.
+- [x] malloc has no concept of user or alignment.
 Internally, I should implement a new version of this or just use mmap instead of malloc?
 I think if I fix the paging tables issue, that will be handled better.
 - [ ] I need to create some useful tools for the shell
   - such as "ls", "cd", "run" etc. This means I need to create the idea of a path/path string within my OS.
+- [ ] doom is not running at fixed framerate.
+Too fast
 ## Tools
 - i686-elf gcc cross-compiler
 - QEMU